 Encouraging and Supporting on the Outside

-Many former inmates re-offend and return to jail after their release because they lack informal and formal support systems needed to help them reintegrate back into their communities.
-The HOPE Aftercare Program is an interfaith pre- and post-release adult reintegration program for inmates and ex-offenders that seeks to ensure their successful return to the community.
-HOPE Aftercare provides information resources, referrals, and guidance regarding employment, housing, education, food assistance, mental health services, and clothing.
+Many former inmates return to jail after their release because they lack informal and formal support systems needed to help them successfully reintegrate back into their communities.
+The HOPE Aftercare Program is an interfaith pre- and post-release adult reintegration program for inmates and reentrants that seeks to ensure their successful return to the community.
+HOPE Aftercare provides re-entrants with material assistance, informational resources, referrals, and guidance regarding employment, housing, and other social services.
+Assistance includes but is not limited to:

 Become a Mentor

 WHAT DOES IT TAKE TO BECOME A MENTOR?